 Without cash, you eliminate the risk of on-site robberies and theft.
 But fraud and security breaches are a legitimate worry for business owners.
 Your and your customer’s records will be online, and accessible in the event that security fails.
 Plus, there’s the risk of customers submitting fraudulent chargebacks, requiring you to spend time and energy fighting for your money.

-There are plenty of pros and cons to going cashless or credit only.
+There are plenty pros and cons of cash or credit only.
 Choosing to accept one type of payment method may prove convenient for an extremely small startup business.
 However, as your business grows, it may be better to consider taking both cash and credit to best serve your customers.
 It’s up to you, as a small business owner, to decide what works best for your business.

 Meredith Wood is the editor-in-chief at Fundera, an online marketplace for small business loans that matches business owners with the best funding providers for their business.
 Prior to Fundera, Meredith was the CCO at Funding Gates.
 She is a resident Finance Advisor on American Express OPEN Forum and an avid business writer.
 Her advice consistently appears on such sites as Yahoo!, Fox Business, Amex OPEN, AllBusiness, and many more.